Kandpalgokul01/Construct_Week_project1/README.md

 <h1><a href="https://unit-2-construct-week-project-nordstrom-rack.netlify.app/">NordStrom Rack </a></h1>
 Nordstrom Rack is an e-commerce platform that sells clothes, shoes and accessories.

-This project was collaborately clone by a team of 6 developers and executed within 5 days.
+This project was collaborately clone by a team of 6 developers and executed within a week.

 # Tech Stack